ConvivioTeam/cookbook/delivery_recipe/technical-delivery/security/README.md

 Open source software projects regularly release security updates for the core sofware and for modules within it.
 Some OSS will include an update status that will specifically identify any available or pending security updates. **_Always_ ensure you install security updates.**

+Drupal security updates are reported weekly and are reviewed by our technical team.
+Priority updates are installed within a maximum of 48 hours.

+Software running on mobile devices must be set to automatically update to take advantage of updates as soon as they're available.

 #### SSL encrypt your site

 Post-Snowden, for technical and social reasons, encrypt your site with SSL.
 That's it.